Pivoz/pivoz.github.io/index.md

 ## Personal projects
+- __INTERCEPTOR__ <br/>
-- __INTERCEPTOR__: Application-level firewall in Golang for flag protection in CTF attack/defense competitions with web interface in React
+Application-level firewall in Golang for flag protection in CTF attack/defense competitions with web interface in React

+- __PICHAT__ <br/>
-- __PICHAT__: Android application for encrypted messages with centralized Java server
+Android application for encrypted messages with centralized Java server